The bureau started its push for regulating fees in 2022 and now seeks to significantly decrease the ability to recoup fees through a rulemaking.

 Now, the CFPB proposes to “lower the immunity provision for late fees to $8 for a missed payment as well as end the automatic annual inflation adjustment.
 The proposed rule would also ban late fee amounts above 25% of the consumer’s required payment.”

-The CFPB is collecting comments on the proposal, which must be received on or before April 3, 2023, or within 30 days after publication of the Notice of Proposed Rulemaking in the Federal Register, whichever is later.
+The CFPB is collecting comments on the proposal, which must be received on or before May 3, 2023.

 Comments are also open on other possible updates to CARD Act regulations, such as whether they should apply to all credit card penalty fees, eliminating the immunity provision, a courtesy period for consumers before late fees are applied, and whether credit card providers should have to provide an autopay option if they want to also use the immunity provision, according to the CFPB.